KhronosGroup/Vulkan-Guide/chapters/extensions/VK_KHR_sampler_ycbcr_conversion.md

 ## VkSamplerYcbcrConversion

 The `VkSamplerYcbcrConversion` describes all the "read on your own outside the Vulkan Guide" aspects of YCbCr conversion.
+The values set here are dependent on the input YCbCr data being obtained and how to do the conversion to RGB color spacce.

 Here is some pseudo code to help give an idea of how to use it from the API point of view:

 ```
 // Create conversion object that describes how to have the implementation do the YCbCr conversion